 - Employees will be able to view their year-to-date payment information in ATO online services, which they will access through their myGov account.

-The passage of the legislation provides a welcome certainty for small businesses, allowing them 6 months to get ready for the commencement of the new reporting regime.
+The agreement to the legislation by the Senate provides a welcome certainty for small businesses, allowing them 6 months to get ready for the commencement of the new reporting regime.